NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/chdseg/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Objective A. Use data augmentation for inference.
-1. Objective B. Finish data augmentation during training that mimics stents and 'distractor' vessels.
+1. Objective B. Finish data augmentation (during training) that mimics stents and 'distractor' vessels.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
-1. ...
-1. ...
+1. Implement and test various data augmentation schemes during inference for a growing segmentation.
+1. Debug NaN bug for data augmentation that mimics stents and 'distractor' vessels.

 ## Progress and Next Steps